 New potatoes are ones that are freshly dug and eaten before they have a chance to ‘cure’ or develop the thicker skin that will allow them to keep at room temperature for a while.
-This means they need to be refrigerated but it also means that they’re far moister and sweeter and have a wonderful earthy flavor.
-I like to boil them in very salty water until tender and then serve them with plenty of butter and fresh herbs or with fresh pesto.
+This means they may need to be refrigerated but it also means that they’re far moister and sweeter and have a wonderful earthy flavor.
+They're great boiled in very salty water until tender and then served with plenty of butter and fresh herbs or with fresh pesto.
 Once boiled, they can also be roasted until crispy or fried in a skillet to make hash browns.
-Our farmers make them into all sorts of curries (see recipe below).
+TTCF farmers make them into all sorts of curries (see recipe below).

 RECIPE: Zar Ree’s Potato and Egg Curry